The following tips are designed to help you choose healthier options when preparing meals and snacks.

 - Flours (plain high-fibre white, wholemeal, self-raising, rice, cornflour)

-- Look for breakfast cereals that contain three grams or more of dietary fibre per serve
+- Look for breakfast cereals that are a good source of dietary fibre (4 grams dietary fibre per serving)

 Fish and seafood